by Philippe Lewis

 3. Ask the other person if they feel heard, and if there's anything else you need to know to really get the impact.
 We usually say something like, “Did I understand you?
 Did I fully get it?
 Is there anything else?”
 Sometimes there’s just more and sometimes when the words are reflected back to your partner, she/he realizes that something different was actually going on.
 Don’t make him/her wrong for changing/adding stuff!

 4. Ask the other person if they are ready to forgive you (this part is mainly for the other person!).
 Ask: "Will you forgive me?"

 5. If ready, the other person forgives, in other words he/she lets go of the right to be angry and hurt for the impact stated above.
 Sometimes the person isn't ready to forgive yet.
-In this case, you let them know that you are willing to do more work around this, but THEY need to come to you if they recognize further impacts.
+In this case, you let them know that you are willing to do more work around this, and they can either let you know when they are ready or you can check-in with them later.
 We usually find when the person impacted feel really seen and heard, they are willing to let go of the anger and hurt much more easily.

 PS Other articles on apology I found:

 Philippe Lewis is a Sex & Intimacy Coach, Certified Sexological Bodyworker, and Event Producer.
 For the last 18 years, he has been exploring relationships, intimacy, sensuality and sexuality with individuals and communities through teaching, writing, coaching and (sexy) events with the goal of growing men and women into better lovers and better humans.
 He is a father, a lover, a partner, a husband, a teacher, a producer, a writer, a social artist, a social engineer, a coach, a counselor, and many more.
 His love for life is as polyamorous as his love and sex life.